-Share-based compensation recognizes the expense associated with the fair value of stock options and restricted share units ("RSUs") granted to employees, officers, directors and consultants which are estimated at the date of grant using the Black Scholes option pricing model and recognized over the period in which the options vest.
+Share-based compensation recognizes the expense associated with the fair value of stock options and restricted share units granted to employees, officers, directors and consultants which are estimated at the date of grant using the Black Scholes option pricing model and recognized over the period in which the options vest.

-Share-based compensation expense for the three and twelve months ended December 31, 2020 increased by 30% and decreased by 54% respectively over the same periods the previous year due to revaluation of volatility rates, cancellation of options and restricted share units resulting from employee terminations during the three and twelve months ended December 31, 2020.
+Share-based compensation expense for the three and twelve months ended December 31, 2022 decreased by \$0.5 million and increased by \$0.7 million, respectively, over the same periods in the previous year due to new and catch-up grants under the Company's restricted share unit plan in 2021.